About Governor Bentley

 Dr. Bentley moved to Tuscaloosa in 1974 and established his own dermatology practice.
 Under his leadership, Alabama Dermatology Associates grew to become one of the largest dermatology practices in the Southeast.

-Governor Bentley currently chairs the Appalachian Regional Commission and co-chairs the Governor’s Task Force on Prescription Drug Abuse through the National Governor’s Association.
-He is also a member of NGA’s Economic Development and Commerce Commission.
-Governor Bentley is the incoming Chair of the Interstate Oil and Gas Compact Commission.
+Governor Bentley currently chairs NGA’s Economic Development and Commerce Commission.
+He is also the chair of the Appalachian Regional Commission and co-chairs the Governor’s Task Force on Prescription Drug Abuse through the National Governor’s Association.

 Governor Bentley and his wife of 48 years, Dianne, have four sons and seven granddaughters.